-Teachers and anime are something that cannot be separated.
-They appear in almost every genre of anime.
-Whether it is an adventure, slice of life, thriller, and the good old classic action anime, teacher-like figures are almost always there, to accompany their journey and give them advice whenever they get stuck.
+Nobody can separate teachers and anime.
+They appear in almost every subgenre of anime.
+Whether it is an adventure, slice of life, thriller, and the good old classic action anime, teacher-like figures are there, to accompany pupils on their journey and give them advice whenever they get stuck.

 25. Nariyuki Yuiga (We Never Learn)

-And we are off with a literal high schooler who became a teacher because he needs a scholarship so badly.
-But it does not matter the motive because Nariyuki did a considerably good job teaching some of these lovable female students.
+Narijuki is a literal high schooler who became a teacher because he needs a scholarship so badly.
+He did, however, a considerably good job teaching some of these lovable female students.

-But yeah he is placed the lowest because compared to other teachers, Nariyuki still lacks experience in terms of teaching.
-But his motives and willingness to become a good teacher is certainly compelling enough for me to enlist him in this article.
+Nariyuki still lacks experience in terms of teaching.
+But his motives and willingness to become a good teacher is certainly compelling enough to enlist him in this article.

 Oh look, another high schooler tutor but this time, he needs money.
-One reason why I put Uesugi higher than Nariyuki is because he teaches quintuplets who are more difficult to order and arguably have less intelligence than Nariyuki's students.
+Nariyuki teaches quintuplets who are more difficult to order and have less intelligence than Nariyuki's students.

 But apart from that, there are not many differences between Uesugi and Nariyuki.
-And with that being said, I ran out of something to say about Uesugi apart from he needs more experience when it comes to teaching.
-He is still a nice guy though.
+And despite his lack of experience, he's still a nice guy.

 23. Jigoro Kuwajima (Demon Slayer)

-Zenitsu's teacher has barely any screen time throughout the series.
-Yet, when he appeared, it defined Zenitsu's character as a whole.
-And we can see how big Jigoro's influence is towards Zenitsu.
+Zenitsu's teacher gets little screen time throughout the series.
+Yet, when he appeared, it defined Zenitsu's character as a whole, and had a big influence on Jigoro.

-Training a person like Zenitsu is not easy (yes I have experienced it.
-And I wanted to quit badly).
+Training a person like Zenitsu is not easy.
 Yet Jigoro has the patience, passion, and most important thing, kindness to teach him thunder breathing.
 If he had more appearances like some other teachers here, Jigoro could be placed higher.

 22. Nezu (My Hero Academia)

 Nezu is actually the principal of UA High School.
-Despite not teaching directly in classes, he has shown that his method that he cultivated is the right way to guide UA students so that they can become great heroes.
+Despite not teaching directly in classes, his cultivated method guides UA students so that they can become great heroes.

 21. Mafuyu Kirisu (We Never Learn)

-At first, Mafuyu appeared as some sort of antagonist who tried to stop Fumino and Rizu from getting into majors that they did not master.
-Eventually, we got to learn about her backstory, and what she did was make sense.
+At first, Mafuyu appeared as an antagonist who tried to stop Fumino and Rizu from getting into majors that they did not master.
+When her backstory emerged, what she did make sense.

-Mafuyu-sensei had a dream to be an ice skater.
+Mafuyu-sensei dreamed of becoming an ice skater.
 Even though she performed well, she could not continue because an ice skater's performance normally peaked at high school.
 Because she chased her dream, she thought that she abandoned what she was supposed to achieve when she became an adult.
 That is why Mafuyu-sensei rejected the idea of “following your dreams” instead of “following your talents”.

 20. Zeff (One Piece)

-For Sanji, Zeff is more than a teacher who taught him cooking and stuff.
-He is a father figure who he has desired (terribly sorry for not including him in the best father list.
-I completely forgot).
+For Sanji, Zeff is more than just a teacher who taught him cooking.
+He is a father figure.

 But of course Sanji would not admit it.
 Yes he did cry after he left with Luffy.
-But just typical of him, he would not do that for the 2nd time and would try his best to conceal his true feeling.
+But typical of him, he tries his best to conceal his true feeling.
 And that alone showed how meaningful Zeff is in Sanji's life.

 19. Silvers Rayleigh (One Piece)

-Which is why Rayleigh was able to teach him and even made Luffy a great Haki user.
-Perhaps Rayleigh is saved by Luffy's fighting sense, or else there is no way he is able to drill all of those knowledge inside his head.
+Rayleigh was able to teach him and even made Luffy a great Haki user.
+Perhaps Luffy's fighting sense saves Rayleigh, or else there is no way he is able to drill all of those knowledge inside his head.

 18. Asano Gakuhou (Ansatsu Kyoushitsu)